Corvusoft/restq/documentation/NETWORK-API.md

 ## RESTful Resources

-All resources with the exception of Message and Collection entities may hold any number of generic properties presented to the exchange in a supported document format (JSON, YAML, XML).
-These properties are persisted in the repository and then made available to the query parameter discovery functionality.
+All resources with the exception of Message and Collection entities may hold any number of generic properties presented to the exchange in a supported document format.
+These properties are persisted in the repository and can then be used with the filter functionality to discover data-sources (Queues) of interest.

+Within the exchange a select number of property names are reserved for internal use and Queue/Subscription configuration.
+Setting/Altering these properties with invalid content will result in a 400 (Bad Request) response status code.

 ### Queue Collection